-The Cardiac Arrest Registry to Enhance Survival (CARES) Registry initially focused on enrolment of cardiac arrest of presumed cardiac aetiology, but has broadened its inclusion criteria to include cardiac arrest of any aetiology.41 Since there is at least a twofold variation in the reported proportion of cardiac arrests that are of non-cardiac aetiology, 42 + 43 assessments of the effectiveness of interventions for OHCA that include only cases with presumed cardiac aetiology may be susceptible to selection bias.
-Reports from CARES emphasise survival among patients with witnessed VF rather than among all treated patients.
-Importantly, the likelihood that an initial rhythm will be VF depends in part on the time of rhythm assessment.2 A consequence of emphasising survival in this subpopulation rather than all patients treated for OHCA is that assessments of the effect of interventions intended to improve survival (eg, AEDs) may be susceptible to bias or confounding.
-CARES reports that 32 states contribute data to it, but the catchment population within each ranges from 50% to 100%.44 As well, multiple EMS agencies that participate in CARES report that 100% of their cases received bystander CPR and 100% survived to discharge, which suggests that they may be missing cases that did not receive bystander CPR (and did not have a good outcome) (ref.
-44, p.
-16 and 17).
-Collectively, these observations suggest that the external validity of CARES data may require further assessment.
+The Cardiac Arrest Registry to Enhance Survival (CARES) Registry initially focused on enrollment of cardiac arrest of presumed cardiac etiology, but has broadened its inclusion criteria to include cardiac arrest of any etiology.(41) Since there is at least a two-fold variation in the reported proportion of cardiac arrests that are of non-cardiac etiology,^(42, 43) assessments of the effectiveness of interventions for OHCA that include only cases with presumed cardiac etiology may be susceptible to selection bias.
+Reports from CARES emphasize survival among patients with witnessed VF rather than among all treated patients.
+Importantly, the likelihood that an initial rhythm will be VF depends in part on the time of rhythm assessment.(2) A consequence of emphasizing survival in this subpopulation rather than all patients treated for OHCA is that assessments of the effect of interventions intended to improve survival (e.g. AEDs) may be susceptible to bias or confounding.
+CARES reports that 32 states contribute data to it, but the catchment population within each ranges from 50 to 100 percent.(44) As well, multiple EMS agencies that participate in CARES report that 100% of their cases received bystander CPR and 100% survived to discharge, which suggests that they may be missing cases that did not receive bystander CPR (and did not have a good outcome).^{p 16, 17 in (44)} Collectively, these observations suggest that the external validity of CARES data may require further assessment.
 CARES was initially funded by the Centers for Disease Control.
 It is currently funded by the American Heart Association and Medtronic Foundation, as well as a subscription-based funding model.

-The National Emergency Medical Services Information System (NEMSIS) is an electronic documentation system that is intended for use in every local EMS system.45 Local data are collated by each state or territory and then contributed to a national data warehouse.
-Over 90% of states and territories have a NEMSIS-compliant system.46 Challenges to use of NEMSIS for public health surveillance of AEDs include that many states are working to revise data elements, improve data capture and ensure compliance with the latest NEMSIS data standard.
+The National Emergency Medical Services Information System (NEMSIS) is an electronic documentation system that is intended for use in every local EMS system.(45)

+Local data are collated by each state or territory, and then contributed to a national data warehouse.
+Over 90% of states and territories have a NEMSIS-compliant system.(46) Challenges to use of NEMSIS for public health surveillance of AEDs include that many states are working to revise data elements, improve data capture and ensure compliance with the latest NEMSIS data standard.
 Another challenge is that historically NEMSIS has had limited hospital outcome data.
 NEMSIS is supported by state public health departments.

 The PulsePoint program incorporates information about AED locations (as opposed to individual AEDs) into dispatch software used by Public Safety Answering Points to improve the community response to OHCA.
 The Dynamic AED Registry provides location information to PulsePoint to supplement and periodically update their location information.
 When a dispatcher identifies that someone has had OHCA in a community that is participating in the PulsePoint program, citizens who have previously downloaded a location-aware application to their smartphone are alerted to the event if they are close to the patient.
 They can then respond to provide CPR and use a nearby AED before the arrival of EMS providers on scene.
 PulsePoint does not routinely collate outcome on patients with OHCA for whom citizens are activated.
-As of 25 May 2016, the PulsePoint program has been adopted by more than 1600 EMS agencies that are primarily based in the USA.
-(Price R. Personal communication, 25 May 2016).
-PulsePoint is supported by a subscription-based funding model.
+As of May 25, 2016, the PulsePoint program has been adopted by more than 1,600 EMS agencies that are primarily based in the US.(47) PulsePoint is supported by a subscription-based funding model.